freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 300.1

-List the contents of the `website` folder for me.
+List the contents of the `website` folder.

 #### HINTS